 EA's skate suffers from this trope.
 At the beginning of the game, your skater gets hit by a bus after skating out into the street, and needs surgery in order to skate again.
 Later on in the game, however, there is a mission for Thrasher Magazine which requires you to break four bones in order to proceed.
 This, along with any other time in the game where you break bones is briefly commented on, but your character can get right back up and keep skating right away.

 Metal Gear Solid: Campbell insists that Snake can't shoot Sniper Wolf.
 Who is in the Communications Tower well within the range of his FAMAS rifle.
 The one the storyline gives him.
 Granted, it's not a good idea to take on a sniper with an assault rifle using iron sights from that range, but it's still possible.
-Also, Campbell is clearly rather upset by Meryl being shot, and not thinking logically.

 In the cutscenes of Metal Gear Solid 4, Snake is in pretty bad shape.
 He's in pain, suffers seizures, collapses and fumbles about, and can hardly stand let alone walk.
 But for those rare occasions you actually get to play, he runs, jumps, climbs, shoots, and does judo with absolutely no problems.
 Though the cutscenes usually have him taking his medication when his symptoms manifest.